gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 > **Note**: Translations of the Plurality book are kept on a different root repository than the Plurality book.
 The process for making a translation contribution is not covered in this guide, however finishing the guide will prepare you for contributing translations.

-### What are Forks and Clones?
+### What are Forks and clones?

-Forks and Clones are two terms that are used to refer to making a copy of a GitHub root repository.
-When you Fork a root repository, you are making a copy of all the folders and files and storing them on your own GitHub account.
-When you Clone a project, you are making a copy of all the files and then downloading them onto your personal computer.
-Below is basic overview of Forks and Clones.
+Forks and clones are two terms that are used to refer to making a copy of a GitHub root repository.
+When you fork a root repository, you are making a copy of all the folders and files and storing them on your own GitHub account.
+When you clone a project, you are making a copy of all the files and then downloading them onto your personal computer.
+Below is basic overview of forks and clones.

 #### Fork